HashBangCrash/clinical-trials/README.md

 * Custom post type for clinical trials
 * Block for displaying clinical trial listing on the front-end
 * Option to limit trial listing to specified categories in the block editor

+### 1.4.0

+* Fix category whitelist
+* Add UCF Health template page to show acf fields on
+* If multisite, switch_to_blog to 1, as we only use the main site for trial info